iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-payload.md

   --install
 ```

-The above command creates [an Iter8 experiment](../../concepts/whatisiter8.md#what-is-an-iter8-experiment) that generates HTTP requests, collects latency and error rate metrics for the app, and verifies that the app satisfies mean latency (50 msec), error rate (0.0), 95th percentile tail latency SLO (100 msec) SLOs.
+The above command creates [an Iter8 experiment](../../concepts/whatisiter8.md#what-is-an-iter8-experiment) that generates HTTP requests, collects latency and error rate metrics for the app, and verifies that the app satisfies mean latency (50 msec), error rate (0.0), 95th percentile tail latency (100 msec) SLOs.
 These HTTP requests are POST requests and use the JSON data from the `payloadURL` specified in the command as request payload.

 ??? note "View Iter8 experiment"
     View the Iter8 experiment as follows.